Research: Briefings and Workshops

 For much more detail, please see our research briefing here.

-From January 2022, and throughout the year we will be hosting a series of research workshops for researchers whose work touches on the issues contained within the TPSDA briefing.
+In 2022 we hosted a series of research workshops for researchers whose work touches on the issues contained within the TPSDA briefing.
+In 2024 we will launch a second series of research workshop.